brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 Thanks to everyone who helped create the tools that let everyone use Markdown to create Internet Drafts, and the RFC Editor for xml2rfc.

-Thanks to Dan York for his Tutorial on using Markdown for writing IETF drafts.
+Thanks to Dan York for his Tutorial on using Markdown (specificially mmark) for writing IETF drafts.

 Thanks to YOUR NAME HERE for contributions, reviews, etc.